-From Dhermsala to Pochananpur', a market place is rather more than 31⁄2 miles.
-Pochananpur is a little west from the Morhar3, a river which has a sandy channel perhaps 1 of a mile wide.
+From Dhermsala to Pochanappur, a market place is rather more than 31 miles.
+Pochananpur is a little west from the Morhar3, a river which has a sandy channel perhaps $\frac{1}{3}$ of a mile wide.
 The stream is very small but exceedingly clear, and contains many small fishes, so that it probably is perennial.
-Several fine canals taken from So far the road is good, with many bridges and in many places an avenue of trees.
-All made by Raja Mitirjit.
-Rather more than two miles from Pochananpur at a village named Pali,4 I observed three heaps of brick, and all are said to have been temples of Siva, which would appear in some measure to have been the case.
+Several fine canals taken from it.
+So far the road is good, with many bridges and in many places an avenue of trees.
+All made by Raja Mitirjit, Rather more than two miles from Pochananpur at a village named Pali,4 I observed three heaps of brick, and all are said to have been temples of Siva, which would appear in some measure to have been the case.
 The heaps are also attributed to the Kol, once the lords of the country.
 The largest is by the side of a tank, by the side of which is lying a large Linga.
 The heap of bricks and stones is very considerable.
 On its summit has been erected a small temple of granite, a few of the stones of which are still in their places.
-Within these is standing up the end of a stone of hornblende, probably a lintel.
+Within there is standing up the end of a stone of hornblende, probably a lintel.
 On one end of this is carved a Buddh.
-On the heap next to this is placed a square block of hornblende, the top of which is carved into a Linga; but
+On the heap next to this is placed a square block of hornblende, the top of which is carved into a Linga; but this obscene object of worship is evidently placed upon the heap after it had become a ruin.
+Near it is lying a long stone of hornblende much carved.
+It contains four figures sitting, with many others in a posture of adoration.
+The four figures are in the usual posture of Buddhs, and resemble them in every respect except in having four arms.
+The third has no images, but it is said that it contained a Linga which has been removed.1